markwei92/data-centric-assignment/README.md

 [Bullet points and numbering for textbox in the 'add new recipe' page]

-In the add recipe page the user will have to input their own numbering or bullet points as I did not have any segregation within the textbox, this is a limitation I'm working on as I have not found a suitable method to do it.
+In the add recipe page the user will have to input their own numbering or bullet points as I did not have any segregation within the textbox, this is a limitation I'm working on as I have not found a workable method to do it.
 Likewise for the instructions textbox below the ingredients textbox, users have to manually fill up all the details on how to cook the dish and the specific steps to take and the things to look out for when preparing this dish.

 [Pagination on homepage for all recipe display]